ralphcajipe/ralphcajipe/README.md

 * [Artificial Intelligence Foundations: Machine Learning (LinkedIn Learning)](https://drive.google.com/file/d/1zRBmMjQUZtSX5DwyFtoOdKy3jgO233nn/view)
 * [Become a Machine Learning Specialist (LinkedIn Learning)](https://drive.google.com/file/d/1O7Xs4v7fXaz0qpkW89MvNPJIcGSouB6o/view)

+ I have obtained other certifications from 2019 to the present, including those for Java, Data Analytics, IoT, and DevNet.

 ### 🧬Life update...
 - 🌱 I’m always studying branches of Artificial Intelligence which are Machine Learning, Computer Vision, Natural Language Processing, Robotics and so on.
 - 👥 I can collaborate on projects that are useful for a better world every day.